 Example 4:

-In Febrary, a Louisiana Producer is receiving $1.80/MMBtu on spot gas sales.
+In Feburary, a Louisiana Producer is receiving $1.80/MMBtu on spot gas sales.
 While he realizes that prices will probably be lower in the spring, he would like to protect himself against an abnormally large decline that might force him to shut in production.
 He believes that the May-July futures prices reflect expectations of normal seasonal declines, and would like to lock in these prices for his second quarter production.
 The producer thus sells futures contracts for these months.

 Date Cash Market Futures Market